abpframework/abp/docs/en/Application-Startup.md

 This example uses the [top level statements](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements), so it consists of only a single line of code.

 The first step is to install the [Volo.Abp.Core](https://www.nuget.org/packages/Volo.Abp.Core) NuGet package, which is the most core NuGet package of the ABP framework.
-You can install it using [Package Manager Console](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell) in Visual Studio:
+You can install it using the [Package Manager Console](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell) in Visual Studio:

 ````bash
 Install-Package Volo.Abp.Core